Award-winning roguelike Dead Cells has, finally, been announced as coming over to mobile devices, with the iOS version set for a summer release.

 - Our reviewer Jon Mundy reviewed Dead Cells when it launched on the Nintendo Switch last year, remarking that it was 'a masterful roguelike platformer with some of the most satisfying combat around and a beguilingly appealing dark-fantasy world to explore.' before awarding it a Gold Rating.

-We're excited about Dead Cells coming to iOS, the silky-smooth platforming would be a perfect fit for the platform assuming the controls can be ported over comfortably.Interested in heading more about upcoming games?
+We're excited about Dead Cells coming to iOS, the silky-smooth platforming would be a perfect fit for the platform assuming the controls can be ported over comfortably.Interested in hearing more about upcoming games?
 We have a section for that.